 CalRecycle is often tasked with organizing, managing, implementing, and overseeing debris removal operations in support of local governments.
 CalRecycle oversees and manages contractors to conduct debris removal at no out-of-pocket cost to property owners.
 To participate, homeowners must grant cleanup crews access to their properties by returning signed right-of-entry agreements to their local governments.

 Current Wildfire Debris Cleanup Projects

-Cal OES has tasked CalRecycle to manage debris removal operations in Butte, Los Angeles, and Ventura counties.
-Find more information about debris removal programs and additional resources for wildfire survivors on the following local recovery websites:
+Cal OES has tasked CalRecycle to manage wildfire debris removal operations throughout the state.
+Find more information about the debris removal effort and additional resources for wildfire survivors on the following local recovery website: